 All stations have level access with no steps.
 A specially designed Disabled Toilet is available at Haworth and Oxenhope Stations, and the toilets at other stations all have step free access.

 Our trains are operated by historic carriages built in the 1950’s or earlier.
 They have ‘slam’ type doors and a step into the train.
-We have recently overhauled one of our carriages with accommodation for up to three wheelchairs, this carriage is usually conveyed on most of our buffet car trains.
+One of our carriages has been refurbished with accommodation for up to three wheelchairs, this carriage is usually conveyed on most of our buffet car trains.
 On other trains it is not always possible to convey wheelchairs through the usual carriage doors however they can be accommodated in the guard’s compartment of every train.
 Our volunteer staff will give every assistance to you in your journey.

 Carriage of Dogs